 What is the Securities Act of 1933?

-Registration statements and their accompanying prospectuses must be filed via the Security and Exchange Commission’s EDGAR (Electronic Data Gathering, Analysis and Retrieval) system, where it is made publicly available on sec.gov.
-These registration statements are examined by the Securities and Exchange Commission to ensure that they are compliant with disclosure requirements and that the American public and investors can make informed decisions about their investment decisions.
+Registration statements and their accompanying prospectuses must be filed via the SEC’s EDGAR (computer system for the receipt, acceptance, review and dissemination of documents submitted in electronic format to the Commission.
+These registration statements are examined by the SEC to ensure that they are compliant with disclosure requirements and that the American public and investors can make informed decisions about their investment decisions.

 For support and additional information, explore our Capital Markets Transactions solutions.